-- Crop: described on page 264 (Figures 263 and 264). - Position and Size (Figure 255) and Wrap (Figure 256): explained in "Positioning images within the text" on page 253. - Rotation (Figure 267): flip or rotate the image, and display the original location of the file in case the image is linked rather than embedded.
-At the bottom (not shown in figure) is Image Information: Type (for example, PNG image). - Options (Figure 268): give the image a descriptive name (to appear in the Navigator) and provide accessibility information including the text alternative and description to display when the cursor hovers over the image in a screen reader or web browser, protect some of the image settings from accidental changes, and prevent the image from being printed.
+- Crop: described on page 264 (Figures 255 and 256). - Position and Size (Figure 247) and Wrap (Figure 248): explained in "Positioning images within the text" on page 253. - Rotation (Figure 259): flip or rotate the image, and display the original location of the file in case the image is linked rather than embedded.
+At the bottom (not shown in figure) is Image Information: Type (for example, PNG image). - Options (Figure 260): give the image a descriptive name (to appear in the Navigator) and provide accessibility information including the text alternative and description to display when the cursor hovers over the image in a screen reader or web browser, and prevent the image from being printed.
 If the image is decorative, such as a logo or colored shape, select the Decorative option; the Text Alternative and Description fields become unavailable. - Borders: create borders around the image.
 The Borders dialog is the same as the one used for defining table or paragraph borders; see Chapter 4, Formatting Text.
 You can also add a shadow to the image. - Area: change the background color of the image.
 This setting produces the desired results only for images with transparency.
 See Chapter 4, Formatting Text. - Hyperlink: associate a hyperlink to the image, or create an image map (see page 272). - Transparency: set the transparency options for the image. - Macro: associate a macro to the image.
 You can choose among the predefined macros or write your own.